Hunter rescued from woods, bitter cold after being gored by deer in Columbia County, authorities say

 Wagner, who died Monday after serving the greater Madison community in countless ways for a half-century, is being remembered as a man of kindness, wisdom, beauty, caring and grace.

-The Badgers volleyball team captured the first national championship in program history with a thrilling five-set victory over Big Ten rival Nebraska in the NCAA final in Columbus, Ohio.
+The Badgers volleyball team captured the first national championship in program history with a thrilling five-set victory over Big Ten rival Nebraska the NCAA Final in Columbus, Ohio.